 Jesus will sing in the congregation in the kingdom (Heb.
 2:12).
 He is the Creator of the human voice.
 He is the Creator of singing.
 How wonderful it will be to hear the Man of mans sing!

 Solomon established the music ministry in the temple.
 See 2 Chronicles 4:12-13.
 They played as one (v.
 13).
 There was unity and harmony rather than confusion.
+This requires a lot of skill and practice.

 In ancient Israel, the music associated with the worship of Almighty God was carefully prepared and skillfully performed with godly oversight.